TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/Tutorial.rst

 * the reader should achieve something meaningful and experience success, find it doable and enjoyable, enhance competence, gain confidence, and wants to do it again.

 * concentrate on practical knowledge, not theoretical knowledge.
-Learn a new craft or skill, concentrate on leraning by by doing
+Learn a new craft or skill, concentrate on learning by by doing

 Guidelines: